umbraroze/ConmanDictionary/README.txt

 Just, uh, hold off on that, please.

-I am a total C# newbie and I have absolutely no idea how to build this project in anything other than Visual Studio 2017.
+I am a total C# newbie and I have absolutely no idea how to build this project in anything other than Visual Studio 2019.
-Currently there's no fancy build tool support, you just open this puppy in Visual Studio and build it up.
+"dotnet build" or something along those lines seems to work.